Dist m4ri 0.0.1.alpha

 $ ./dist_m4ri --help

-./dist_m4ri: calculate the minumum distance of a q-LDPC code
+./dist_m4ri: distance of a classical or quantum CSS code

 finH=[str]: parity check matrix Hx (NULL)